askahana/DotNetDynamosV2/README.md

 * Admin Login : IAdminLogin
 * Customer Login : ICustomerLogin

-  There are two different login systems and they implements IAdminLogin and ICustomerLogin.
+  There are two different login systems and they implement IAdminLogin and ICustomerLogin.
 The login method runs in a while loop, structured to control the login process, and it continues until the user inserts the correct information or exceeds three attempts.
-The user is asked to insert username and password and if username is valid, the user will be asked for password.
+The user is asked to insert username and if the username is valid, the user will be asked for password.
 When both username and password are the same as one of those in Dictionary, then it returns a value which identifies each user.
-With this value, you can access each users information, such as accounts.
+With this value, you can access each users information, including email and accounts and other relevant details.

 ### Menu and other functions
 After the user logged in succesfully, they are directed to each menu according to their role.
+As mentioned above, the value which was returned to LoginSystem allows the program to access the specific user's information.
+Essentially, the login process establishes a session for the logged-in user, allowing the system to tailor interactions and display information specific to that user.

 * CustomerManager(Menu) : ICustomerMenu
 * AdminManager(Menu) : IAdminMenu